 Depending on the amount of work you wish to be undertaken, it is also important to know exactly where water pipes and electrical sockets and wires run.
 This is firstly so that nothing is damaged when work starts and also great to know if you want to keep pipes, wires and sockets in their original place.
 Making the decision of moving or keeping wires and pipes where they are can make a big difference to the layouts available to you.

 Think about what you need to have in the kitchen.
 Will you need a tumble dryer, garbage disposal unit or anything additional?
-If there is anyone in the house with mobility problems you may need to think about putting cupboards lower or making more floor space so that specialist equipment such as a Folding Wheelchair can be catered for.
+If there is anyone in the house with mobility problems you may need to think about putting cupboards lower or making more floor space so that specialist equipment can be catered for.

 Additional help from professionals